 PRO TIP: Develop a retro habit as part of your marketing strategy work.
 At Tailwind, we try to conduct retros for specific campaigns as well as monthly, quarterly, and annual lookbacks.
 It can be remarkably helpful to gather all of your key learnings from a specific marketing campaign into one place.
 The next time you run a similar campaign, you won’t be starting from scratch!

 This is a critical component in keeping your marketing strategy time bound.
 At the end, think about if you’ve managed to meet your expected deadlines for your marketing strategy.
 If deadlines shifted, think about what caused those changes.

 Delegating responsibilities is an important part of executing your marketing strategy.
 At the conclusion of the strategy, reflect on how everything was carried out.
 If responsibilities needed to be covered by people that you didn’t expect, consider reasons why.

 Key Performance Indicators (KPIs)

 Measuring KPIs is critical to quantitatively evaluating your marketing strategy’s performance over time.

 Businesses have unique metrics that matter to them.
+If you aren’t sure what to measure as a marketer, talk to others in your company about the overall business plan.
 Think carefully about what metrics you want to keep track of over time to set as your KPIs.

 Set a Cadence to Measure